Its-Just-Nans/csv-to-custom-json/docs/How-to-options.md

 ## Informations for tests

-- For options, when it's writed `boolean`, in reality, it can be any `true` value of javascript.
+- For options, when it is written `boolean`, in reality, it can be any `true` value of javascript.
 Same for `false`.

 - command to run test